saadsme/QRCodeGenerator/README.md

 # QRCodeGenerator

-Can be used at qrcodes.rf.gd
+Can be used at https://qrcodes.rf.gd

 Git Repo for a QR code generator website.